w3c/wcag3/guidelines/groups/error-handling/prevent-errors/error-prevention-review.md

 * automatically correct input errors when possible and reliable, and
 * provide the user with known suggestions and corrections.

-Information that needs to be included:
+Information that needs to be included publicly:

 * Title, role or organization making the assertion
 * Date of assertion

-* Recommended internal documentation (Informative)
+Recommended internal documentation (Informative):

 * Documentation of which forms were reviewed
 * Documentation of any changes made as a result of the review
 * Date of usability testing, if applicable